From The Inside September/October 2011

 Useful Tips on Migrating from Legacy PICK

-Sending E-mail from MultiValue Programs - Part 5: Creating and Sending E-mails with HTML and Text Sections
+Sending E-mail From Your MultiValue Programs - Part 5: Creating and Sending E-mails with HTML and Text Sections

 In the early days of e-mail, text was King.
 If you dared use that horrible, evil, Microsoft Outlook mailer and sent HTML-based e-mail, you had better be wearing asbestos underwear, because you were going to get flamed.
 Today, HTML e-mail is the norm for all large businesses (at least in the USA), and the text-only pundits are considered to be somewhat Luddite.
 Then came mobile devices with small, hard to read screen sizes.
 What to do?
 What to do?
 Enter the realm of multipart html/text e-mail.